Teradata/stacki-wiki/wiki/Development.md

 drop into a piece of code try to copy the existing style.
 For new code just keep it readable.
-Eventually someone will get bored and write up a style guide for Stacki, we will fight about it for a week or so and loose interest and we will be back to where we are now.
+Eventually someone will get bored and write up a style guide for Stacki, we will fight about it for a week or so and lose interest and we will be back to where we are now.
 All of this has happened before, and all of this will happen again.

 There is a `.flake8` (think `pep8` with more stuff) in the Stacki